-Cost of research and development services related to services under research and development agreements approximate the research funding over the term of the respective agreements and is included in research and development expense.
+Cost of research and development services related to services under research and development agreements approximates the research funding over the term of the respective agreements and is included in research and development expense.
+Costs of services provided under license and platform technology transfer agreements are included in research and development expenses and are expensed in the periods in which such costs are incurred.